nextpyp/pyp/docs/tutorials/tomo_empiar_10304.rst

       .. tabbed:: Exposure weighting

-        - Specify the location of the ``External weights`` by by clicking on the icon :fa:`search, text-primary` and selecting the file `frealign/weights/global_weights.txt` from the file location of the previous block
+        - Specify the location of the ``External weights`` by clicking on the icon :fa:`search, text-primary` and selecting the file `frealign/weights/global_weights.txt` from the file location of the previous block

     * Click :badge:`Save,badge-primary`, :badge:`Run,badge-primary`, and :badge:`Start Run for 1 block,badge-primary`